 by Laura Dominici, MD Mammograms are the most effective tool for screening women for breast cancer.
 But mammography isn’t perfect: it may be slightly less effective for women with dense breasts.
 About half of all women have fairly dense breasts, which contain relatively large amounts of fibrous and glandular tissue and less fat.
 (Fibrous tissue supports and gives shape to the breast; glandular tissue produces and transports milk.)
 Breast density, which tends to be high in young women, often declines with age.
 On a mammogram, dense breast tissue appears as light gray or white, the same shades that can indicate …

 From the day a cigarette smoker quits the habit, healthy changes begin to occur within the body.
-People can lower their risk of a heart attack or stroke within a few weeks of quitting, says Bruce Johnson, MD, director of the Lowe Center for Thoracic Oncology at Dana-Farber/Brigham and Women’s Cancer Center.
+People can lower their risk of a heart attack or stroke within a few weeks of quitting, says Bruce Johnson, MD, a medical oncologist with the Lowe Center for Thoracic Oncology at Dana-Farber/Brigham and Women’s Cancer Center.
 Those who quit smoking and remain non-smokers for five to 10 years can cut their risk of cancer in half compared to people who keep smoking.